brentguistwite/FE-BoilerPlate/README.md

 ## Setup
+- Clone this onto your dev partition in a folder called boiler(otherwise change the path inside the boiler function)
-Add the following function to your bash profile
+- Add the following function to your bash profile.
+- Run ```source ~/.bash_profile```

 ```sh
 boiler ()